Skip to content

 What I Did

-• Added cross-cutting documentation for status codes, units, station metadata, and caching best practices.
+• Added cross-cutting documentation for shared concepts such as status codes, units, caching, and station metadata

 With nationwide coverage and highly localized 2.5 km grids, the NWS API supports both broad regional outlooks and point-level forecasts.
 Because it connects directly to the same systems used by government agencies and news outlets, you get authoritative, reliable weather data—without subscription fees or commercial restrictions.

 The NWS API follows REST principles and uses standard HTTP methods such as GET to retrieve data.
-You access data by making requests to specific endpoints, each designed for a type of weather information—for example, forecasts, alerts, or observations.
+You access data by making requests to specific endpoints, each designed for a type of weather information—forecasts, alerts, observations, or zones.

 Most responses are returned in JSON or GeoJSON format.
-GeoJSON includes gfor exampleaphic coordinates that define points, lines, or polygons, making it ideal for mapping or visualizing weather events.
+GeoJSON includes geographic coordinates that define points, lines, or polygons, making it ideal for mapping or visualizing weather events.

 You don't need an API key or token to start—simply include the base URL in your requests and specify the endpoint and parameters you need.